 Professor of Materials Engineering (by courtesy)

 West Lafayette, IN 47907-2100

-Professor Pol's extensive research background includes colloid and interfacial science, surface chemistry, and environmental engineering.
-His current passion lies in electrochemical energy storage technologies, primarily the scalable design and effective optimization of electrode materials for lithium-ion, lithium-sulfur, and sodium-ion systems.
-Our current efforts include:
+Professor Pol's extensive research background includes colloid and interfacial science, electrochemical-, materials-, chemical-, sustainable-, and environmental engineering.
+His current passion lies in electrochemical energy storage technologies, primarily the scalable design and optimization of electrode materials, separator designs and electrolyte discovery for lithium-ion, potassium ion, sodium-ion, lithium-sulfur and solid-state batteries with thermal safety aspects.

 (4) Development of the physio-electrochemical transport understanding in multi-scale porous microstructures and the relevant electrode degradation mechanisms over long cycle periods (in collaboration with prominent modeling groups).

-- Xin Li Phuah
+- Zheng Li

 Awards and Honors

-"Ordered Network of Interconnected SnO2 Nanoparticles for Excellent Lithium-Ion Storage," V. Etacheri, G. A. Seisenbaeva, J. Caruthers, G. Daniel, J.-M. Nedelec, V. G. Kessler, V. G. Pol, Adv.
-Energy Mater., 5, 1401289 (2015)
+"Ordered Network of Interconnected SnO2 Nanoparticles for Excellent Lithium-Ion Storage", V. Etacheri, G. A. Seisenbaeva, J. Caruthers, G. Daniel, J.-M. Nedelec, V. G. Kessler, V. G. Pol, Advanced Energy Materials, 5, 1401289 (2015).